AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

   **Field**                         **Value**
 ===============================     =================================================================
-  IPv4 Address                      Private IP of CheckPoint VM WAN port Test SIC Status                   Make sure the status is 'communicating' Network Security                  Select 'IPsec VPN'
+  IPv4 Address                      Private IP of CheckPoint VM WAN port Test SIC Status                   Make sure the status is "communicating" Network Security                  Select **IPsec VPN**
 ===============================     =================================================================

 4. At **Check Point Gateway - Topology** window, select **Manually defined** for VPN Domain.
 Select the network created when you created a network for private subnet of VPC2 (Check Point VPC).